carjchav/gcd_courseproject/Codebook.md

 These signals were used to estimate variables of the feature vector for each pattern:
 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

-tBodyAcc-XYZ
+* tBodyAcc-XYZ
-tGravityAcc-XYZ
+* tGravityAcc-XYZ
-tBodyAccJerk-XYZ
+* tBodyAccJerk-XYZ
-tBodyGyro-XYZ
+* tBodyGyro-XYZ
-tBodyGyroJerk-XYZ
+* tBodyGyroJerk-XYZ
-tBodyAccMag
+* tBodyAccMag
-tGravityAccMag
+* tGravityAccMag
-tBodyAccJerkMag
+* tBodyAccJerkMag
-tBodyGyroMag
+* tBodyGyroMag
-tBodyGyroJerkMag
+* tBodyGyroJerkMag
-fBodyAcc-XYZ
+* fBodyAcc-XYZ
-fBodyAccJerk-XYZ
+* fBodyAccJerk-XYZ
-fBodyGyro-XYZ
+* fBodyGyro-XYZ
-fBodyAccMag
+* fBodyAccMag
-fBodyAccJerkMag
+* fBodyAccJerkMag
-fBodyGyroMag
+* fBodyGyroMag
-fBodyGyroJerkMag
+* fBodyGyroJerkMag

 The set of variables that were estimated from these signals are:

-mean(): Mean value
+* mean(): Mean value
-std(): Standard deviation
+* std(): Standard deviation
-mad(): Median absolute deviation max(): Largest value in array min(): Smallest value in array sma(): Signal magnitude area energy(): Energy measure.
-Sum of the squares divided by the number of values. iqr(): Interquartile range entropy(): Signal entropy arCoeff(): Autorregresion coefficients with Burg order equal to 4 correlation(): correlation coefficient between two signals maxInds(): index of the frequency component with largest magnitude meanFreq(): Weighted average of the frequency components to obtain a mean frequency skewness(): skewness of the frequency domain signal kurtosis(): kurtosis of the frequency domain signal bandsEnergy(): Energy of a frequency interval within the 64 bins of the FFT of each window. angle(): Angle between to vectors.
+* mad(): Median absolute deviation
+* max(): Largest value in array
+* min(): Smallest value in array
+* sma(): Signal magnitude area
+* energy(): Energy measure.
+Sum of the squares divided by the number of values.
+* iqr(): Interquartile range
+* entropy(): Signal entropy
+* arCoeff(): Autorregresion coefficients with Burg order equal to 4
+* correlation(): correlation coefficient between two signals
+* maxInds(): index of the frequency component with largest magnitude
+* meanFreq(): Weighted average of the frequency components to obtain a mean frequency
+* skewness(): skewness of the frequency domain signal
+* kurtosis(): kurtosis of the frequency domain signal
+* bandsEnergy(): Energy of a frequency interval within the 64 bins of the FFT of each window.
+* angle(): Angle between to vectors.

-(Source: Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
+(**Source**: _Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz._
- Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
-International Workshop of Ambient Assisted Living (IWAAL 2012).
+ _Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly -Support_ _Vector Machine.
+International Workshop of Ambient Assisted Living (IWAAL 2012)._
- Vitoria-Gasteiz, Spain.
-Dec 2012)
+ _Vitoria-Gasteiz, Spain.
+Dec 2012)_

 *********************************************************************************************
-			    SECTION 2: WORK MADE TO CLEAN UP THE DATA
+## SECTION 2: WORK MADE TO CLEAN UP THE DATA
 *********************************************************************************************
 Based on the features collected from the accelerometers from the Samsung Galaxy S Smartphone, as detailed above, the following work was made to the test/training dataset for each subject and each activity.

-1. Creating one data set (using X_test/train, subject_test/train, y_test/train, and features)
+### 1. Creating one data set (using X_test/train, subject_test/train, y_test/train, and features)
 ---------------------------------------------------------------------------------------------

 After setting the working directory, all the txt files were read in R (including the dataset